SUMMARY HIGHLIGHTS

 Is Hakone worth visiting?

-Having said that, I’m not sure I’d go back to Hakone again.
-I enjoyed my stay but it did feel like one of those “been there, done that” kind of places.
+Having said that, I’m not entirely sure I’d go back to Hakone again.
+I enjoyed my stay, but it did feel like one of those “been there, done that” kind of places.

 Should I stay overnight in Hakone?

 If you’re only interested in doing the Hakone Loop and not much else, then a day trip from Tokyo is fine.
-But if you’d like to do more like visit a few museums, go hiking, or soak in an onsen, then it’s best to stay the night.
+But if you’d like to do more – like visit a few museums, go hiking, or soak in an onsen – then it’s best to stay for at least one night.

 Is the Hakone Free Pass worth it?